-Let’s take a quick look at the Quantum 7 wireless series.
+Let's take a quick look at the Quantum 7 wireless series.
 This wireless system boasts 100 different radio frequency channels and is programmable to work legally in any part of the world.
-The Q7 works with any past or present AMT microphones that include a disconnect (D.C.T.), which happen to be most.
+The Q7 works with any past or present AMT microphones that include a disconnect (D.C.T.), which happens to be most.

 The versatility and solid performance of the AMT Quantum 7 wireless series make it a truly remarkable microphone system.
 Wireless is indeed the way to go with many live instruments on stage.
 The Q7 wireless combined instrument-specific AMT microphones will yield a sound reinforcement that reproduces the sound of instruments in the way they were intended to sound.